Are you Career Ready?

 Developing Your Competencies: Recommended Activities For Students

-Students are encouraged to look for the following identifiers (included in all CISC event descriptions) as a means of identifying activities which will help develop proficiency in specific career competency areas.
+Students are encouraged to look for our career competency event identifiers (included in all CISC event descriptions) as a means of identifying activities which will help develop proficiency in specific career competency areas.
+In addition to our Career Cenrter events, students can participate in a wide variety of activities both on- and off-campus to develop career competencies.
+A list of examples is provided below:

 Career Competency Event & Activity Identifiers